-2. You will find some commands as mentioned below.
+2. You will find the following commands in the batch file.
 Please edit the Red Coloured portions only with your required credentials.

-SET cwServer=Enter the CurrentWare Server IP or Host name
+SET cwServer=Enter the CurrentWare Server's computer name or IP address

 3. After entering the credentials, save the file without changing the name.